For many Australians the festive season can be a stressful and lonely time. In fact, 1 in 4 Australian adults report experiencing loneliness.

 If you experience feelings of social isolation and loneliness, speak to your GP or mental health professional.

-If you’re a member with hospital cover, you can call the Medibank Mental Health Phone Service on 1800 644 325, 24 hours a day, 7 days per week to speak to a mental health professional.
+If you’re a member with hospital cover, you can call the Medibank Mental Health Phone Service line on 1800 644 325, 24 hours a day, 7 days per week to speak to a mental health professional.
+Explore Medibank Better Minds to get info about we can help support you or your loved ones’ mental health needs.